LTLA/chipseqDBResults/h3k9ac.knit.md

 In the above table, each row contains the statistics for each cluster.
 Of interest are the `best` and `logFC` fields.
 The former is the index of the window that is the most significant in each cluster, while the latter is the log-fold change of that window.
-This is used to obtain a summary of the direction of DB across all clusters/regions.
+This is used to obtain a summary of the direction of DB across all clusters.

 ```r